An Overview of Forensic Psychology

 The Admission Requirements for PhD in Forensic Psychology Programs

-The requirements for PhD in Forensic Psychology programs are quite high.
+The requirements for doctorate programs in Forensic Psychology programs are quite high.
 These requirements may vary depending on the institution.
-However, some common admission requirements may include the following;
+However, some common admission requirements may include the following.

 - Completing at least a bachelor’s degree in Psychology with a high GPA.